emard/ulx3s-bin/README.md

 # ULX3S binaries

 A collection of functional binary files and uploaders to quickstart with ULX3S.
-Tested on Debian Linux.
+Works from Debian Linux.

 Set ftdi usbserial name